esmero/archipelago-documentation/README.md

 Finally, Archipelago tries to stay humble, slim, and nimble in nature with a small code base full of inline comments and `@todos`.

 To get here we had to do a full stop first.
 Look around.
-Questioning everything we knew.
+Question everything we knew.
 Research and test (repeat) and then re-architect slowly on new and old assumptions, and especially new community values.

 Learn [`what makes Archipelago so different`](docs/ourtake.md) and hopefully also a well known place.